Brainmated/DLT/README.md

 24/8/23
 -Here coems the breakthrough!
 In forecasting/fires.py I managed to distinguish different fire extinguishing times by calculating averages based on 2022 findings for Greece.
 Next step is to compare it with previous results to generate a model able to forecast future fires.

+26/8/2023
+-New Project!
+Does this mean that I'm leaving the other projects unfinished?
+Hopefully no, but I decided to not burn my excitement for Machine Learning and decided to try different things, modules, forecasting, handling data etc. I stumbled upon NeuralNine's channel: https://www.youtube.com/@NeuralNine, and decided to take a look on a very low level chatbot.
+Currently im feeding it with easy mockups of the Greek language and will try to make a chatbot.